안녕하세요~! 토미입니다!

 Summary

-I hope you will get a better idea from this content and become more confident in your Korean skills.
+I hope you get a better idea from this content and become more confident in your Korean skills.

 Have fun learning Korean!